-The study was conducted at Jojoba Research Station, Bahawalpur, Pakistan during 2002 - 2004.
-Fifteen years old female plants of promising jojoba strains i.e. PKJ-1, PKJ-2, PKJ-3, PKJ-4, PKJ-5 and PKJ-6 (Table I), were propagated by veneer grafting technique.
-Five years old seedlings preferably male or non-productive female were used as rootstock and they were pruned as much leaving only four branches in each seedling.
+The study was conducted at Jojoba Research Station, Bahawalpur during 2002-2004.
+The fifteen years old female plants of promising jojoba strains i.e. PKJ-1, PKJ- 2, PKJ-3, PKJ-4, PKJ-5 and PKJ-6 (Table I) were tried to propagate by veneer grafting technique.
+Five years old seedlings preferably male or un-productive female were used as rootstock and they were pruned leaving only four branches in each seedling.
 These four branches of each seedling were grafted with 4 scions from mother plants of the selected strain.
-The scions were taken from 2 years old branches with a size of 20 - 25 cm in length, 0.25 - 0.50 cm in diameter and at least with 4 - 6 pairs of leaf buds.
+The scions were taken from 2 years old branches with a size of 20 - 25 cm in length, 0.25 -0.50 cm in diameter and at least with 4 - 6 pairs of leaf buds.
 The scion and rootstock were prepared for grafting by veneer technique as described earlier (Shah & Bashir, 2000).
-Top of the rootstock was kept intact until union was established, after which it was removed.
-All sprouts arising from rootstock below the scion-stock combinations were removed during the experimental period.
+The top of the rootstock was kept intact until union was established, after which it was removed.
+All sprouts from rootstock below the scion-stock combinations were removed during the experimental period.
 On attaining the reasonable size of the sprouts from scions, the branch of the rootstock above the scionstock combination was cut back leaving 5 cm portion intact with the scion.
 A total of 288 branches of 72 seedlings were grafted during 2 years experimental period.
 Each year 144 branches of 36 seedlings, 72 branches of 18 seedlings each in August 2002 and February 2003 were grafted.
 Similarly 72 branches of 18 seedlings in August 2003 and same number in February 2004 were grafted.
 Out of these, 12 branches of 3 seedlings were allocated to each strain keeping 4 grafts under one replication.
 During the experimental period the data regarding the following characteristics was recorded.
 Number of days to sprout.
 The grafted plants were carefully observed during the experimental period.
+The days

-The days were counted from the start of treatment to the appearance of sprouts from the scion within polythene sheet covering the scion-stock combination.
+Number of days to sprout.
+The grafted plants were carefully observed during the experimental period.
+The days were counted from the start treatment to the appearance of sprouts from the scion within polythene sheet covering the scion-stock combination.
 The days were averaged over the total sprouts in each replication of each strain.